jgdigitaljedi/homeEntertainment/README.md

 ### Additional Info
 >I host this on my home server with apache and I run the API server
 >with NodeJs and PM2 to keep it alive and startup on boot.
+>I even have a Raspberry Pi working as my internal DNS server
+>and have my server aliased as "ghome.help" in the host file
+>for simple navigation to the app.

 Feel free to hack away for your own use, fork, whatever.